 When evaluating vendors to outsource property tax services such as tax monitoring, you’re likely focused on the nuts and bolts of the service you’re outsourcing: process, quality, pricing, etc. But it’s important not to forget the service and support experience you’ll be getting.

 Different property tax services companies offer different levels of support, so this is an important factor to investigate before partnering with a new vendor.
-(And if you already outsource property tax services, but aren’t satisfied with your service experience, know that there are better options out there!)
+(And if you already outsource property tax services, but aren’t satisfied with your service experience, know that there are better bank vendors out there!)

 In this blog, we’ll review some of the service/support aspects to look for when researching a property tax services company, to ensure you partner with a vendor who will support you and your borrowers at all times.